xhanulik/JCFROST/README.md

 JCFROST is a JavaCard implementation of FROST threshold signature scheme using public JavaCard API complying with the [IRTF standardization draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/).

+Modifications have been made by Veronika Hanulíková, as part of a master's thesis on Masaryk University in 2025.

 ## Getting Started

 This implementation is intended mainly for demonstration and is not intended for production use as a standalone applet.
 It includes only the code to execute the protocol and produce a signature share.